ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

 ### Matrix and vector data structures

+The BLAS takes matrices and vectors as raw pointers.
+This violates C++ Core Guidelines I.13: "Do not pass an array as a single pointer."
-The C++ Standard Library does not currently provide a BLAS-compatible matrix data structure, with column-major storage, including dimensions and stride information.
+However, C++ does not currently provide a BLAS-compatible matrix data structure, with column-major storage, including dimensions and stride information.
+Thus, C++ does not currently give us a standard way _not_ to break that rule.
 The language's native two-dimensional arrays cannot have run-time dimensions and also promise contiguous or constant-stride (row-major or column-major) storage.
-Other array-like data structures in the Standard Library are only one dimensional.
+Other array-like data structures in the C++ Standard Library are only one dimensional.
 The `valarray` class and its slice classes were meant to serve as a building block for vectors and matrices (see footnote in **[template.valarray.overview]**).  **[class.slice.overview]** calls `slice` "a BLAS-like slice from an array."
 However, none of these